torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 As already seen, some pcm callbacks are atomic and some are not.
 For example, the ``hw_params`` callback is non-atomic, while ``trigger`` callback is atomic.
-This means, the latter is called already in a spinlock held by the PCM middle layer.
+This means, the latter is called already in a spinlock held by the PCM middle layer, the PCM stream lock.
 Please take this atomicity into account when you choose a locking scheme in the callbacks.

 In the atomic callbacks, you cannot use functions which may call :c:func:`schedule()` or go to :c:func:`sleep()`.
 Semaphores and